cncf/wg-serverless/workflow/spec/spec.md

 ```

 **(2) CloudEvent of type "customer-arrival-type" is consumed**: First the eventDataFilter is triggered.
 Its "dataInputPath"
-expression selects the "customer" object from the events data and places it into the state data.
+expression selects the "customer" object from the events data and places it into the task data.

-At this point our event state data contains:
+At this point our event task data contains:

 ```json
 {